mathewlowry/myhub-gpt/permanent versions/atproto/Bluesky Adoption Challenge.md

 * many of those could easily kick Bluesky's tyres and lose interest if they can't quickly build a rewarding social graph, particularly as many won't make good use of its unique features, somewhat hidden behind Bluesky's superficial similarity to X (hence [3 things you may not know about Bluesky](https://myhub.ai/items/three-things-you-probably-didnt-know-about-bluesky)).
 * even if they want to move to Bluesky, many people and organisations on X will stay there because they're both trapped by their followers and trap those they follow in a classic vicious circle (hence [Do you need an eXit Strategy?](https://mailchi.mp/dc14cf1c690b/your-hub-is-ready-to-go-16531829)).

-There's therefore a direct line between the above two posts and my Ahoy! conference session, which focused on developing software, services and content to help large organisations adopt Bluesky, the one way I thought a non-developer like me could help.
+There's therefore a direct line between the above two posts and my Ahoy! conference session, which focused on developing software, services and content to help large organisations adopt Bluesky, the one way I thought a non-developer like me could help (see the [Ahoy! proposal](https://whtwnd.com/mathewlowry.bsky.social/3lmym62gvdg2w) and the current version: [[how could a large organisation best use bluesky]])..

 But at Ahoy! and since, amid wave after wave of *mostly* nonsensical "Bluesky is dying" hot-takes, I've discovered that the Adoption challenge is a little more multilayered.
 I'm following up with those who attended, so this post is me getting my thoughts in order before continuing those conversations.